image

 RV Owners and Tractor Trailer owners with GoodYear G670 tires:

-If you are purchasing Dyna Beads for use in the new G670 series tires, then you must use either the RV Six Pack or the Steer Packs in the appropriate size for your tires.
-Either of these choices will give you the Fleet Beads, which are much larger than the Standard beads and designed for large Commercial Trucks.
+If you are purchasing Dyna Beads for use in the GoodYear G670 series tires, then you must use either the RV Six Pack or the Steer Packs in the appropriate size for your tires.
+Either of these choices will give you the OTR Fleet Beads, which are much larger than the Standard beads and designed for large Commercial Trucks.

 Do not use Standard beads in the G670 series.